 Under New York Penal Law § 140.15, criminal trespass in the second degree involves an individual who unlawfully enters a dwelling.
 The term dwelling is defined as a building where people usually lodge overnight.
-Trespass in the second degree can also involve a registered 2 or 3 sex offender who has entered a school attended by their victim.
+Trespass in the second degree can also be charged when a registered level 2 or level 3 sex offender enters a school attended by their victim.

 Being convicted of criminal trespass can result in time behind bars, extensive fines, and a criminal record that will follow you for life.
 When you have been charged with criminal trespass on Long Island, there may be some legal defenses available to you.

 Criminal defense attorney Edward Palermo and his legal team at Edward Palermo Defense are experienced legal professionals who understand the stakes and aggressively represent clients facing serious trespass charges.
 Let us help strategize your best possible legal defense.
 We will consider all possible options when it comes to defending your legal rights and protecting your future.

 Criminal Defense Attorney Edward Palermo Criminal Trespass and Burglary